anup557/ciphers/README_ches_artifact.md

 ## Dependencies

-To replicate the experiments in this work, ensure the following tools are available:
+The following tools should be installed to perform the experiments:

 1. **ChipWhisperer Toolchain**
    We use the [ChipWhisperer open-source toolchain](https://github.com/newaetech/chipwhisperer).